 Sure, you still get people flocking to Madeira to flop and fry.
 The year-round sunshine makes sure of that, but the place is a hub of adventure now too.
 The waves in Madeira attract surfers from around Europe.
 The mountain biking trails host winter training camps for professional riders each year (as well as the odd Enduro World Series stop), and the hiking trails?
 Well, they're absolutely terrific.

-The strength of Madeira lies in the variety of the terrain on the island.
+The strength of Madeira hiking lies in the variety of the terrain on the island.
 Rising from sea level to 1,862m, the island is a veritable playground, and much of the terrain is easily, and quickly, reached.
 So, hikes in Madeira can mean anything from climbing mountain peaks with Atlantic views to walking through lush forests to strolling around the rugged, cliff-drop coasts on a dry and dusty path.

 5 of the Best Hiking Routes in Madeira

-In listing the best Madeira walks, we've aimed to create a collection that showcases the enormous diversity you can find across the island - and of course, we've also highlighted the trails that've stuck in our memory from our time exploring Madeira, the Hawaii of Europe, where the sun shines year-round.
+In listing the best Madeira hikes, we've aimed to create a collection that showcases the enormous diversity you can find across the island - and of course, we've also highlighted the trails that've stuck in our memory from our time exploring Madeira, the Hawaii of Europe, where the sun shines year-round.

 Several of the hikes are featured in our Coast to Coast Traverse of Madeira and our new Hiking and Canyoning Adventure in Madeira.